Power Plant Releasing Carbon Dioxide into Atmosphere |

 Direct air capture (DAC): DAC involves capturing CO2 directly from the ambient air using specialized technologies.
 These systems use chemical sorbents or solvents to absorb CO2, which is then processed for storage or utilization.
 DAC can be particularly useful in scenarios where capturing emissions directly from point sources is not feasible.

 While these technologies show promise, it's important to note that their widespread deployment and effectiveness will depend on factors such as cost, scalability, infrastructure requirements, and policy support.
-Additionally, transitioning to cleaner energy sources, improving energy efficiency, and adopting sustainable practices in industries are also crucial in reducing CO2 emissions from factories and power plants.
+Additionally, transitioning to cleaner energy sources, improving energy efficiency, and adopting sustainable practices in industries is also crucial in reducing CO2 emissions from factories and power plants.

 Hi there, just became alert to your blog through Google, and found that it